dlang-community/D-Scanner/README.md

 ### AST Dump
 The "--ast" or "--xml" options will dump the complete abstract syntax tree of the given source file to standard output in XML format.
-JSON output is planned but not yet implemented.

 	$ dscanner --ast helloworld.d
 	<module>